Sermons by Brandon Baggett

-Brandon is the Preacher for the North Loundes church of Christ Congregation in Hope Hull, AL.
+Brandon preaches for the Eastern Meadows church of Christ Congregation in Montgomery, AL.

 Brandon and his wife labored with the Lord’s church in Glencoe, AL, Leakesville, MS and Valdosta, GA.
 Brandon holds several Gospel Meetings each year and speaks at several lectureships.

 Brandon has been happily married to his wife Caitlin since January of 2012, and they are the proud parents of their son, Morgan.

 “Below, are some of Brandon Baggett’s Sermons you will greatly benefit from listening to”.

 What a Preacher is, and What a Preacher is not

 The Final Judgement of God

 Tough Questions-What Do I Say When?